|

 to hide it in every way possible.

-At around this time, his body -- which he humorously referred to as
+But at around this time, too, his body -- which he humorously referred

 "Brother Ass" -- began to betray him.
 Tubercolosis, dropsy, eyesight